 The Learning Business Maturity Model can be used in multiple ways.
 On its own, the visual of the model may serve as a conversation-starter and common point of reference for staff within a learning and education business and, where relevant, across the broader organization in which the learning and education business operates.
 In many cases, we find stakeholders haven’t previously thought clearly and consciously about the necessary capabilities of a successful, mature learning and education business.
 The model identifies areas to track and measure and, in doing so, helps make it clearer that learning and education is a business and needs to be viewed and managed as one.

 A group with which this conversation can be particularly important is an organization’s board.
 Again, in many cases, board members have often not thought of the learning and education business in the terms used by the model.
 Focusing on the five domains may, in many cases, expose weaknesses in the existing business, but it can also clearly identify areas in which resources are needed and help justify the organization’s investment in those resources.

-For a more in-depth discussion of how to get value out of the Maturity Model, we encourage you to listen to and/or read the show notes for a Leading Learning podcast episode that we dedicated to the topic:
+For a more in-depth discussion of how to get value out of the Maturity Model, we encourage you to listen to and/or read the show notes for Leading Learning podcast episodes that we’ve dedicated to the topic:

 The Maturity Model Assessment

 All of the above can be achieved without necessarily using the assessment that accompanies the Learning Business Maturity Model, but our hope is that organizations will, in fact, make use of the assessment to get as clear an understanding as possible of current strengths and weaknesses and to develop plans for addressing appropriate domains.
 To access the assessment and an accompanying scoring sheet, simply click the button below and provide the requested information.